Riley-livingston/Tensorflow-Airbnb-Project/README.md

 <p align="left">
  <u>Business task</u>:

-  - Create a Tensorflow Keras API neural network to predict the price per night for Airbnb listings in NYC.
+  - Create a TensorFlow Keras API neural network to predict the price per night for Airbnb listings in NYC.
 The network should be trained on a dataset containing information about Airbnb listings such as listing type, location, ratings, reviews, amenities, etc.

   - The network should be able to predict the price of a listing based on the data it has been trained on.
 The accuracy of the predictions should be evaluated using a metric such as the Root mean squared error or the coefficient of determination.